RigoBlock/rigoblock-website/_project/05_principles.md

 - **Transparency**

-  We provide a completely decentralized framework.
+  We provide a transparent and decentralized framework.

 - **Passion**

-  We encourage passion and talent in trading.
+  We encourage passion and talent.

 - **Meritocracy**

-  We offer an effective reward mechanism instead of traditional fees.
+  We offer effective reward mechanisms.

 - **Integrity**

-  We stick to our commitments and always act coherently.
+  We stick to our commitments and act coherently.